scrom/Experiments/README.md

 2: Set the following server environment variables to configure the application hostname and port
 - 	HOSTNAME (e.g. mvta.herokuapp.com)
 -  PORT     (e.g. 1337)

 Note, if the game is running on port 80, you don't need to explicitly set port number as an environment variable.

 3: MVTA is written to use either .json files or Redis (as a non-file data store) to save player game data and timed-out games.

 If you're running in an environment that doesn't offer filesystem support (such as Heroku), you'll need to set up your own Redis data store (and it'll need to be password authenticated).
 Once you have a store available, set the following environment variables for your Redis data store
-- REDISSERVER (the hostname of your redis server)
+- REDISSERVER (the addressable hostname of your redis server)
-- REDISPWD (the auth password of your redis server)
+- REDISPWD (the auth password of your redis server in plain text)
 - REDISPORT (the port number of your redis host)

 *If REDISERVER is _not_ set as an environment variable, the game will default to file-based game save data.*
 As of October 2014, Redis support is fully functional.
 Note, due to a few bugs in the node_redis javascript parser you must use the c-based hiredis parser in order to load saved games successfully.
+(A bit more work if you're developing in a Windows environment)

 4: NodeJS may still have a default limit on the number of active http connections to 5.
 In order to support more connections, you'll need to set another environment variable (I think)...